ZMcGroarty/Academic-Advising/pages/undergradaute.md

 [Explore Our Academic Offerings at the College of Liberal Arts](https://liberalarts.temple.edu/)

 ## Academic Advising and Professional Development
-Our award-winning advising staff assists you in developing a personalized academic plan that ensures you graduate on time.
-We work closely with you to take full advantage of the College of Liberal Art’s flexible curriculum by complementing your academic work with study abroad programs, internships and experiential learning opportunities.
+Take full advantage of the College of Liberal Arts’ flexible curriculum with the help of our award-winning advisors.
+We will help you develop a personalized academic plan that lets you graduate on time.
+Beyond academics, our advisors ensure that you have a rich experience at Temple by complementing academic work with study abroad programs, internships and other experiential learning opportunities.
 Law schools desire applicants with a proven ability to work in a high-paced professional law environment; internships are the best way to demonstrate this.

 Our students have secured internships with